willrackley/Clicky-Game/README.md

 # Clicky-Game
-A memory game with created with Reactjs
+A memory game created with Reactjs